TYPES OF HARDNESS

 DISADVANTAGES OF HARD WATER

-We use water daily for a number of activities such as washing clothes, cleaning utensils, bathing, drinking, cooking and so on.
+We use water daily for a number of activities such as washing clothes,

 Hard water is not so suitable for these activities.